Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/diffuse_shaders.rst

 Lower darkness values will lighten the edges of the object, making it look somewhat velvet.
 `Marcel Minnaert <https://en.wikipedia.org/wiki/Marcel_Minnaert>`__ (1893-1970)
-was a Belgian astronomer interested in the effects of the atmosphere on light and images who in 1954 published a book entitled *The Nature of Light and Color in the Open Air*.
+was a Belgian astronomer interested in the effects of the atmosphere on light and images who in 1954 published a book entitled "The Nature of Light and Color in the Open Air".

 Options